Welcome to Hard Materials technology – Wood and Metal

 Your Hard Materials teachers this year are Joe Carey (0.6) and Gavin Dodunski-Wiid (0.4).

 In this room students will be challenged to learn various techniques and skills that will enable them to solve practical real world problems.
 The hard materials room is a dangerous environment with many tools designed to cut so safety is very important.
 This requires personal responsibility.
 A room full of sharp objects is safe until someone steps onto them.

-This means that, along with learning problem solving skills, students will learn valuable lessons in how to keep themselves out of harm’s way.
-Consider this room and environment a stage for students to challenge themselves and discover ways of interacting with the world in a supportive context.
+This means that, along with learning practical problem solving skills, students will learn valuable skills to keep themselves out of harm’s way.
+Consider this room’s environment a stage for students to challenge themselves and discover ways of interacting with the material world within a supportive context.

-As their teacher in technology, I have a passion for student learning and growing our youth to achieve success.
+“As their teacher in Hard Materials technology, I have a passion for student learning and growing our youth to achieve success.
 I believe in working with the students to foster a desire to become lifelong learners.
-It’s not always easy in the workshop but with a bit of hard work and determination, students can successfully be as creative as they like.
+It’s not always easy in the workshop but with a bit of hard work and determination, students can successfully be as creative as they like.”

 Nga mihi nui

 Joe Carey and Gavin Dodunski-Wiid